grjte/noir_base64_standard/README.md

 # base64_standard

-Base64 encoding/decoding in Noir using the standard Base64 alphabet.
-This was written as a binary rather than a library for ease of testing & demonstration, but could be easily converted.
+A Base64 encoding/decoding library written in Noir which can encode arbitrary byte arrays and decode UTF-8 byte arrays that encode Base64 strings (e.g. `"SGVsbG8gV29ybGQ=".as_bytes()`).

 ## Usage